yktoo/yktoo.com/content/blog/posts/0432/index.en.md

 * It allows you to avoid traffic jams;
 * It's much cheaper than driving when travelling to a city centre;
 * You may skip buying a car altogether, which is what many people living in Amsterdam do;
 * It's the best option from the sustainability perspective.
-For instance, all {{< fl "NS" >}} trains are running on {{< a "https://www.ns.nl/en/about-ns/sustainability/energy/sustainable-energy.html" "green energy" >}}.
+For instance, all {{< fl "NS" >}} trains are running on [green energy](https://www.ns.nl/en/about-ns/sustainability/energy/sustainable-energy.html).

 At the same time public transport is also not entirely free from disadvantages: